Internet Explorer Mobile: Version 6

-Microsoft announced an updated Internet Explorer Mobile browser on April 1, 2008, alongside Windows Mobile 5.0/6.0/6.1.
+Microsoft announced an updated version of Internet Explorer Mobile on April 1, 2008, alongside Windows Mobile 5.0/6.0/6.1.
 It was described as "taking advantage of Internet Explorer 6 technologies," with promised support for H.265, Adobe Flash, and Microsoft Silverlight content.
 It would also support panning and zooming on pages designed for desktop browsers, similar to Safari on iPhone.
 The new update was shown running briefly during Microsoft's 2009 CES Keynote on a Palm Treo Pro, and later in an official video for Toshiba's TG01 phone.

 Internet Explorer Mobile 6 was released as part of Windows Mobile 6.1.4, and some OEMs also installed it on Windows Mobile 6.1.4 Standard devices.
 New features include enhanced JavaScript and AJAX support (Jscript v5.7 from Internet Explorer 8) and support for Adobe Flash Lite 3.1.
 The browser also has a redesigned finger friendly Graphical user interface.
 Overall rendering quality and speed are also improved with this version; however according to Gizmodo and Engadget it didn't render pages as well as Opera Mobile and browsers based on Webkit.

 Version 7

 On February 15, 2010, Microsoft unveiled its next-generation mobile operating system, Windows Phone.
 With it, came a new version of the Internet Explorer Mobile browser.
-New features for the browser included multi-touch gesture support, tabbed browsing, a new UI, smooth zoom in/out animations, and a hybrid rendering engine of the Internet Explorer 7 and Internet Explorer 8 desktop versions.
+New features for the browser included multi-touch gesture support, tabbed browsing, a new UI, smooth zoom-in/out animations, and a hybrid rendering engine combining the Internet Explorer 7 and Internet Explorer 8 desktop versions.
 According to Engadget and Gizmodo, rendering speed and quality has significantly improved and was now on par with those of competing mobile browsers based on WebKit.

 Version 9

 At Mobile World Congress 2011 in February, 2011, Microsoft unveiled a major upgrade to Internet Explorer Mobile based on the rendering engine of Internet Explorer 9.
 Like its desktop counterpart, the browser features full hardware acceleration.
-Changes in this version included moving the address bar to the bottom of the screen and having it present in landscape orientation.
+Changes in this version included moving the address bar to the bottom of the screen and making it present in landscape orientation.
 Microsoft showed a number of HTML5 demonstrations for the browser.
 This is the last version supported on Windows Phone 7.

 Version 10

-In the Windows Phone Developer Summit in June 2012, Microsoft revealed that the next version of Windows Phone, Windows Phone 8, would come with the same web browsing engine to be used in Windows 8 PCs and tablets.
+At the Windows Phone Developer Summit in June 2012, Microsoft revealed that the next version of Windows Phone, Windows Phone 8, would use the same web browsing engine as Windows 8 PCs and tablets.
 Internet Explorer Mobile 10 was intended to be faster and more secure, with anti-phishing features like SmartScreen Filter to block dangerous websites and malware.
 Sharing a core with Internet Explorer 10, Internet Explorer Mobile 10 supports a broader range of the HTML5 capabilities (including pointer events) and boosts applications/websites' performance.
 When it released, Internet Explorer Mobile 10 out-performed the Galaxy S III, HTC One S, and iPhone 4S on iOS 6 Beta in the SunSpider benchmark.